Frenvius/disneyland-mods/BepInEx/plugins/Frenvius-Valharvest/README.md

 Note: this mod requires BoneAppetit, JVL (Jotunn the Valheim Lib) and it's dependent HookGenPatcher, it will not work without it.

+This mod is routinely tested on a dedicated server with a great many other mods.
+To ensure your plants don't disappear, and that food doesn't turn to dust, please put this on the dedicated server as well as ALL clients.

 ### Initial Release v1.0.0